2023 Community Impact Report

 UBT’s employees are passionate about helping nonprofits provide services to individuals, families, businesses, and neighborhoods so they can thrive.
 We all live, work, play, and pray here, so it’s natural to want to make our community the best it can be.

-• Pet Supply Drive: supported five local nonprofits with food, toys, supplies, and $1,025 in donations
+• School supply drive: supported three nonprofits with school supplies, books, and over $2,700 in donations

 • Charitable Giving